dvdmtw98/blog/Post Vault/articles/2021-03-04-overthewire-bandit-level-7-level-8.md

 Klondikes wVh3ILxQAsKg8WNnFHp8GxtnSu213GbR
 ```

-(The -n flag allows us to specify how many lines to print from start of the file.
+(The -n flag allows us to specify how many lines to print from the start of the file.
 We can use the `tail` command to look at the last n lines of a file)

 We know the password is next to the word "millionth" in the file.
 We can look for this pattern by using the `grep` command